Semyonov, Nizhny Novgorod Oblast

 Semyonov (Семёнов) is a town in Nizhny Novgorod Oblast, Russia, notable for being a major center for traditional handcrafts such as Khokhloma wood painting and matryoshka dolls.
 As of the 2010 Census, its population was 24,473.

 Geography

 The town is situated in an area of lowland bogs and forests, about 100 km northeast of Nizhny Novgorod, the administrative center of the oblast.
 The Kerzhenets River flows through the town.
 The surrounding area includes most of the Kerzhenets Nature Reserve, a federal-level strict ecological reserve, established for the protection and scientific study of the local ecology of the region.

 History

-Rachmaninov may have born there.
-Poles are buried there to do with the Katyn massacre of 1940.
-Nazi Germany was there from some of 1941 to a bit of 1944.
+Rachmaninov may have been born there.
+Poles are buried there because of the Katyn massacre of 1940.
+Nazi Germany was there from late 1941 to early 1944.